howaboutyu/nerf-jax/README.md

 make vid_to_nerf VID_FILE=path/to/video_file OUT_PATH=path/to/output_folder
 ```

 This command will use the docker image from [LLFF](https://github.com/Fyusion/LLFF) to run the necessary conversion scripts.
-The output folder will contain a set of images and poses.

 ## Training